beginning of content

 Emotional outbursts

-Everyone has different moods at different times, but sudden and dramatic changes in mood, such as extreme distress or anger, can be a symptom of mental illness.
+Everyone has different moods at different times.
+When mood changes are sudden and dramatic, such as extreme distress or anger, it can be a symptom of mental illness.

 Sleep problems

-Changes to a person's sleep patterns could be a symptom of a mental health disorder.
+A change in your sleep patterns could be a symptom of a mental health problem.
 This includes insomnia or sleeping too much.
 Some people might sleep all day and be up all night.

 Weight or appetite changes